 Base salary is the fixed annual compensation we pay to each NEO for performing specific job responsibilities and is based on the executive's level of experience and requisite skills.
 It represents the minimum income a NEO may receive in any year.
 Base salaries are determined for each NEO based on the executive's position and responsibility.
 We review the base salaries for each NEO annually as well as at the time of any promotion or significant change in job responsibilities.
 In connection with each review, we also consider individual and company performance over the course of that year.
-The severance agreements and employment agreement we maintain with the NEOs (described in greater detail below) provide that base salaries will generally not be reduced during the annual review unless the decrease is in connection with a similar reduction applicable to all of our executive officers, and if so, the decrease could be a reduction of up to 10% of the executive's base salary.
+The severance agreements we maintain with the NEOs (described in greater detail below) provide that base salaries will generally not be reduced during the annual review unless the decrease is in connection with a similar reduction applicable to all of our executive officers, and if so, the decrease could be a reduction of up to 10% of the executive's base salary.

-The table below shows base pay amounts for each NEO as of December 31, 2017 and 2018, and March 20, 2019:
+The table below shows base pay amounts for each NEO as of December 31, 2018 and 2019, and March 18, 2020: